Indian Horse Culture History Pictures

 An extensive Indian trade network existed between the Indian tribes decades before explorers and fur traders reached the Missouri River villages.
 The Indian-to-Indian trade covered the Plains to the Rocky Mountains to the Pacific Ocean.
 Prior to 1807, the trade between Indians and fur traders centered around trade fairs held at the permanent villages of the Mandan, Hidatsa, and Arikara on the Missouri River.
 From the trade fairs held at the Missouri River villages horses spread to the Cree and Assiniboine in Canada.

-Horses were the one trade item that did not make the Indians dependant on fur traders.
+Horses were the one trade item that did not make the Indians dependent on fur traders.
 Everything connected with the horse, Indians could do for themselves, and in most cases, they surpassed the white man in riding and handling horses.
 Blackfoot efforts in breeding horses were directed toward producing one or more of three qualities in the offspring.
 These qualities were a particular color, size, and speed (Ewers).
 The owner of a herd of mares selected a stallion with the characteristics he was interested in acquiring…nothing was done to improve the quality of the mares.
 Ewers also stated most men were too poor or too careless to devote much thought or time to stallion selection.

 Indian horses spanned the spectrum of colors existing in horses of today.
-Despite Hollywood and artists pictures, the nomadic Plains Indians did not predominately ride pintos or paints.
+Despite Hollywood and artists pictures, the nomadic Plains Indians did not predominately ride pintos.
 These are recessive color patterns and are hard to breed for today.
 How could nomadic Indians have done it any better with horses in communal herds?
 A possible exception to this might have been the Cayuse and Nez Perce with the Appaloosa.

 The individual, not the tribe, owned the horses.
 This produced a class system based on ownership of horses…those with and those without.
 Owners with excess horses traded them to the Hudson’s Bay, North West, and the Rocky Mountain fur traders for the fur trader’s iron goods.
 Horses elevated the owner’s prestige and power, and often increased the number of wives he could afford.
 The owners of large numbers of horses loaned them to other members of the village during camp moves, or for the buffalo hunt.
 In the Indian culture, generosity was the mark of a true leader.